DIA DE LOS MUERTOS: HOW MODESTO DOES DAY OF THE DEAD

 Now in its third year, the launch of this festival started with a simple desire to have a Dia de Los Muertos cultural festival available to everyone.
 “For many years, I went to other areas to attend cultural festivals.
 They were awesome, but they also charged a fee to attend,” says Rebecca Harrington, committee chair of the Dia de Los Muertos committee.
 “A festival that celebrates your cultural traditions shouldn’t cost to attend.”

-With attendance fees limiting those who could attend a cultural festival, Harrington saw an opportunity to change that aspect and took a leap of faith that there would be others who felt the same as she did.
+With attendance fees limiting those who could attend a cultural festival, Harrington saw an opportunity to change that aspect and took a leap of faith that there would be others who felt the same.
 Her first stop was to talk to the Modesto city manager, where she found enthusiastic support.
-Harrington’s leap of faith was a leap in the right direction— the City of Modesto became the first sponsor-partner in making Dia de Los Muertos a reality for the community.
+Harrington’s leap of faith was a leap in the right direction—the City of Modesto became the first sponsor-partner in making Dia de Los Muertos a reality for the community.

 This success paved way for a hectic initial launch.
 “I planned everything in six weeks,” says Harrington.
 Harrington admits that there were some things that worked, and some that did not.
 The planning began much earlier for the following year, and the festival brought in more people.
 “Year two was better, more organized,” Harrington admits.
 “So, I knew we were on to something.”